-Our morning Valencia food tour is called the Valencia Food & Market Adventure, and it promises to show you what locals eat and why.
+Our morning Valencia food tour in Valencia was focused around the local market.
+I wanted to explore what locals eat in Valencia and why.

 Breakfast in Valencia

-We start the morning with Valencia’s most famous sweets (and they’re not churros and chocolate!).
-We taste the local pastry (fartons) with ice-cold horchata, local tiger nut milk (a tuber that’s in the potato family).
+We started the morning with Valencia’s most famous sweets (and they’re not churros and chocolate!).
+We tasted the local pastry (fartons) with ice-cold horchata, local tiger nut milk (a tuber that’s in the potato family).
 Trust me– it’s amazing.

 Valencia Market Tour

 Then it’s off to the Central Market, one of the largest and most impressive in all of Europe.
-Here we’ll learn all about local Valencian food and ingredients, and taste some of the best products from local family-run market stalls.
+Here we learned all about local Valencian food and ingredients, and tasted some of the best products from local family-run market stalls.
 Ham and cheese?
 Yes, please!

-Afterward, we will pop into a variety of owner operated tapas bars, wine shops, and sweet shops– ending with delicious local ice cream (which has won an award for the best in the world!).
-Taste grilled sardines, Valencian wines, local candy bars, and more.
+Afterward, we popped into a variety of owner-operated tapas bars, wine shops, and sweet shops– and ended with delicious local ice cream (which has won an award for the best in the world!).
+We tasted grilled sardines, Valencian wines, local candy bars, and more.

-This is the perfect tour for true foodies, people who want to learn all about the local cuisine, ingredients, and restaurant scene.
-Come join us!
+This was the perfect self-guided tour for true foodies, people who want to learn all about the local cuisine, ingredients, and restaurant scene.
+Try it!

 Our Evening Tapas Tour in Valencia: Off-the-beaten-path!

-For our Valencia tapas tour, we decided to go outside the tourist center and into the buzzing Rufaza neighborhood.
-This tour is called the Hidden Rufaza Wine & Tapas Tour, because, despite its proximity to the city center, many never make it to Rufaza!
-And while the center has some great traditional eateries this part of town has an energy that just can’t be beat!
+For our Valencia tapas tour, we decided to go outside the tourist center and into the buzzing Ruzafa neighborhood.
+Despite its proximity to the city center, many never make it to Ruzafa!
+And while the center has some great traditional eateries this part of town has an energy that just can’t be beaten!

-We visit wine shops, tapas bars, and eat and drink local delicacies on this tour– food and fun combined 🙂
+We visited wine shops, tapas bars, and ate and drank many local delicacies on this tour– food and fun combined 🙂